vannsoko/AiBot/README.md

 * OpenAi

 I'm using Discord as interface for the project, therefore I used Disnake to interact with the Discord API.
+To be able to respond to the questions, I integrated the openAI API and used a vector store to enhance the speed of data retrieval and reduce cost.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>